Case Study: University of Minnesota

 Countries and U.S. States Using Online Voting

 As digital technologies continue to transform every facet of daily life, governments around the world are exploring online voting as a way to make elections more accessible, secure, and convenient.
-Whether through voting apps or web-based platforms, online voting is gaining traction particularly for specific voter groups or at the municipal level.
+Whether through voting apps or web-based platforms, online voting is gaining traction particularly at the municipal level or for specific voter groups to enhance accessibility and convenience.

 So, which countries and U.S. states currently allow online voting?
 And how is it being implemented?